shubham1925/Kalman-Filter/index.md

 Kalman filter is an ideal tool for systems that are continuously changing.
 The simple calculations involved means that the speed is an advantage, making it an ideal candidate for real-time systems to be implemented on embedded platform.

+Since Kalman filters work recursively, they do not need the complete history of the system, only the information from previous time step is required.

 ### Formal Definition

 The Kalman filter requires the following information to run its algorithm: